ifpen/chalk-it/README.md

 Currently, Chalk'it allows to export and share standalone HTML apps with Python and/or JavaScript code, thanks to Pyodide.

+See the [templates gallery](https://ifpen.github.io/chalk-it/) for examples with code.

 ## Usage

 ### Install